-- ✓ Consult your doctor before starting an exercise program, especially if you have other health - ✓ Work with a physical therapist/physiotherapist to develop a specific program that meets your needs.
-A physiotherapist can ensure you are performing activities safely and that they are right for you. - Choose a variety of activities to reduce boredom. - Have fun!
+- ✓ Consult your doctor before starting an exercise program, especially if you have other health issues or are over 60. - Work with a physical therapist/physiotherapist to develop a specific program that meets your needs.
+A physiotherapist can ensure you are performing activities safely and that they are right for you. - Choose a variety of activities to reduce boredom. - ✓ Have fun!
 Choosing activities you like will help you stay with a program.